shnarazk/LubySequence/presen.typ

 })

 #pause
-Remove the highest non-zero bits until...
+Remove the highest non-zero bits until . . .

 = An online algorithm

-Segmentation on the Luby sequence
+Segmentation of the Luby sequence

 == Segments